Berlinde De Bruyckere

-Biography
+Early life and education

 Berlinde De Bruyckere was born in Ghent, Belgium, in 1964.
 Her dad worked as a butcher, which desensitized her to seeing corpses.
 De Bruyckere's studio in Ghent was once a Catholic school, and what used to be the headmaster's home is where her family lives.
 At the beginning of her artistic career, she had to convince her parents to let her go to the art academy, and in order to fund her studies, she gave drawing lessons.

-Education

-In her youth, Berlinde De Bruyckere was sent to Catholic boarding school which would later influence her artwork.
+In her youth, De Bruyckere was sent to Catholic boarding school which would later influence her artwork.
 She graduated from the LUCA School of Arts in Ghent in 1986, and did her residency at the In Flanders Field Museum.
 In 2013, she visited a skin-trader workshop in Anderlecht, Belgium, which expanded her repertoire, and she began working with wax casts of animal hides.

 Art making

 De Bruyckere uses a variety of mediums, such as animal skin, wood, metal, watercolor, and gouache.
 Before working on the life-size sculptures for her exhibitions, De Brucyckere would make a scale model of the artwork rather than sketching it out.
 Throughout the 1990s and 2000s, De Bruyckere would make large cast wax sculptures of human figures.
 Specifically in the early 1990s many of her major works have featured structures involving blankets.
 Their use is symbolic both of warmth and shelter, and of the vulnerable circumstances such as wars that make people seek such shelter.
 As De Bruyckere works on her piece, she pays attention to the details, such as the surfaces of her work, to express the meaning of her art.
 Additionally, she tends to use props that connect with her story's artwork.